Iceberg Storage¶

 Snapshot Tagging¶

-Each Spark write creates a new snapshot, tagged with a version identifier from the processing batch ID:
+Each Spark write creates a new snapshot, tagged with a version identifier from the processing batch ID.
+This enables reproducible ML training by referencing a specific snapshot tag.

-MinIO provides S3-compatible storage for raw Avro data and processed Parquet feature tables.
+Garage (v2.2.0) provides S3-compatible storage for raw JSON data and processed Parquet feature tables.
+It replaced MinIO from v1.x.

 | Bucket | Purpose | Writer |